macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 87: July 31, 2020

+**Today's Progress**: #R9D87 Thanks to my coding partner Milestone-3 was submitted for review.
+No coding challenges today. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 361 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 71%

 ## Day 86: July 30, 2020

 **Today's Progress**: #R9D86 Good news is Milestone-2 was approved.
 Bad news: we still work on the Redux part of Milestone-3.
-Solved on Leetcode: "" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode
+Bought a Udemy course on React. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 361 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 71%